sergiolepore/Cation/README.md

 ## Brief intro

 Cation is a powerful Dependency Injection Container (DIC).
 The first version was released on 2011-2012 as an unstable/experimental library and was inspired by the Symfony 2 container.
 [It only allowed a JSON schema to register a service (yeah, it was an ugly experiment)][original-cation-url].
-There was no Factories, no Decorators.
+There were no Factories, no Decorators.
 Just "Services".

 **The version 2 is a MUCH, MUCH BETTER EVOLUTION**, heavily inspired on these projects: